 Under state insurance regulations, Radian Guaranty is required to maintain minimum surplus levels and, in certain states, a maximum ratio of net RIF relative to statutory capital, or Risk-to-capital.
-There are 16 RBC States that currently impose a Statutory RBC Requirement.
 The most common Statutory RBC Requirement is that a mortgage insurer's Risk-to-capital may not exceed 25 to 1.
 In certain of the RBC States, a mortgage insurer must satisfy an MPP Requirement.
-Radian Guaranty was in compliance with all applicable Statutory RBC Requirements and MPP Requirements in each of the RBC States as of March 31, 2023.
-Radian Guaranty's Risk-to-capital was 10.6:1 and 10.7:1 as of March 31, 2023, and December 31, 2022, respectively.
+Radian Guaranty was in compliance with all applicable Statutory RBC Requirements and MPP Requirements in each of the RBC States as of June 30, 2023.
+Radian Guaranty's Risk-to-capital was 10.8:1 and 10.7:1 as of June 30, 2023, and December 31, 2022, respectively.
 For purposes of the Risk-to-capital requirements imposed by certain states, statutory capital is defined as the sum of statutory policyholders' surplus plus statutory contingency reserves.
-Our other mortgage insurance and title insurance subsidiaries were also in compliance with all statutory and counterparty capital requirements as of March 31, 2023.
+Our other mortgage insurance and title insurance subsidiaries were also in compliance with all statutory and counterparty capital requirements as of June 30, 2023.

 In addition, in order to be eligible to insure loans purchased by the GSEs, mortgage insurers such as Radian Guaranty must meet the GSEs' eligibility requirements, or PMIERs.
-At March 31, 2023, Radian Guaranty is an approved mortgage insurer under the PMIERs and is in compliance with the current PMIERs financial requirements.
+At June 30, 2023, Radian Guaranty, an approved mortgage insurer under the PMIERs, was in compliance with the current PMIERs financial requirements.

 State insurance regulations include various capital requirements and dividend restrictions based on our insurance subsidiaries' statutory financial position and results of operations.
-As of March 31, 2023, the amount of restricted net assets held by our consolidated insurance subsidiaries (which represents our equity investment in those insurance subsidiaries) totaled \$4.4 billion of our consolidated net assets.
+As of June 30, 2023, the amount of restricted net assets held by our consolidated insurance subsidiaries (which represents our equity investment in those insurance subsidiaries) totaled \$4.4 billion of our consolidated net assets.

 While all proposed dividends and distributions to stockholders must be filed with the Pennsylvania Insurance Department prior to payment, if a Pennsylvania domiciled insurer has positive unassigned surplus, such insurer can pay dividends or other distributions during any 12-month period in an aggregate amount less than or equal to the greater of: (i) 10% of the preceding year-end statutory policyholders' surplus or (ii) the preceding year's statutory net income, in each case without the prior approval of the Pennsylvania Insurance Department.
 Aided by the positive impacts of the merger with Radian Reinsurance in December 2022, Radian Guaranty had positive unassigned surplus of \$258 million as of December 31, 2022.
-As a result, beginning with the first quarter of 2023, Radian Guaranty has the ability to pay ordinary dividends, and in March 2023, paid an ordinary dividend in the amount of \$100 million in cash and marketable securities.
-Subsequent to the payment of this dividend, as of March 31, 2023, Radian Guaranty had positive unassigned surplus of \$221 million.
+As a result, beginning with the first quarter of 2023, Radian Guaranty has the ability to pay ordinary dividends, and in both March and May 2023, paid an ordinary dividend in the amount of \$100 million in cash and marketable securities.
+Subsequent to the payment of these dividends and the impact from the reestablishment of \$39 million in contingency reserves related to the termination of certain reinsurance agreements as a result of the tender offers by certain Eagle Re Issuers described in Note 8, as of June 30, 2023, Radian Guaranty had positive unassigned surplus of \$168 million.